tmpreston/docs-2/docs/guides/controller.md

                     ├── index "/"           -yoursite.com/users/{userId}/comments/
                     └── show "/%i"          -yoursite.com/users/{userId}/comments/{commentId}

-In Saturn, you can make comment controller to be a subcontroller of the user controller.
-It looks like the following code.
+In Saturn, you can make the comment controller a subcontroller of the user controller.
+It looks like the following code:

 ```fsharp
 let commentController userId = controller {